 Check to see if connecting IP has changed

 From time to time your ISP (Internet Service Provider) may change your public IP address.
-If that is the case, you may find yourself unable to connect remotely via your preferred software.
+If that is the case, you may find yourself unable to connect remotely via your database client software.
 Check your IP address by clicking here.

 Once you know your current IP address, go back and make sure that it is in the list of allowed IP addresses for your Remote MySQL settings.
 If you find it was not in the list, add the new one and then you should then be able to connect remotely.